tetsuoo-online/sd-webui-Lora-queue-helper_MOD/README.md

 Hi, this is Tetsuoo.

+This modified script is based on this : https://github.com/Yinzo/sd-webui-Lora-queue-helper

 Thanks to Claude AI, here are somes changes compared to the original script :

 - removed the root directory selected by default